dorkbox/SystemTray/README.md

 This library provides **OS Native** menus and **Swing/AWT** menus, depending on the OS and Desktop Environment, and if AutoDetect (the default) is set.
 Linux/Unix will automatically choose *Nativ*e menus, Windows will choose *Swing*, and MacOS will choose *AWT*.
  - Please note that *Native* menus, follow the specified look and feel of that OS and are limited by what is supported on the OS.
-Consequently they are not consistent across all platforms.
+Consequently they are not consistent across all platforms and environments.

-&nbsp;
 &nbsp;

 The following unique problems are also solved by this library:
  1. *Sun/Oracle* system-tray icons on gnu/linux **do not** support images with transparent backgrounds